canonical/ubuntu-cloud-docs/google/google-how-to/gce/create-different-instance-types.rst

 where:

 * MACHINE_TYPE: is the C3 machine type to use and
-* IMAGE_FAMILY_NAME: is the name of the confidential VM supported image family to use, such as Ubuntu 22.04 LTS or Ubuntu 22.04 LTS Pro Server
+* IMAGE_FAMILY_NAME: is the name of the confidential VM supported image family to use, such as Ubuntu 22.04 LTS, Ubuntu 24.04 LTS or Ubuntu 24.04 LTS Pro Server

 .. _`C3 machine series`: https://cloud.google.com/compute/docs/general-purpose-machines#c3_series